Sexual Harassment Policy

 Vendors, Contractors, Visitors, and Third Parties

-In addition to members of the College community (as defined by Albion College), the College's sexual harassment policy applies to the conduct of vendors, contractors, visitors, and third parties.
-If a College student or employee believes that he or she has been subjected to conduct by a vendor, contractor, visitor, or third party that violates this policy, the student or employee should contact the Title IX Coordinator and Director for Human Resources, Lisa Locke at 517/629-0206.
+In addition to members of the College community (as defined by Albion College), the College’s sexual harassment policy applies to the conduct of vendors, contractors, visitors, and third parties.
+If a College student or employee believes that he or she has been subjected to conduct by a vendor, contractor, visitor, or third party that violates this policy, the student or employee should contact the Chief Belonging Officer and Title IX Coordinator, Keena Williams at 517-629-0501.
 The College will respond as appropriate, given the nature of its relationship to the vendor, contractor, visitor, or third party.

 Sexual Harassment Prevention Education and Awareness